 - On paper: Government does not use the Registrar’s Plan of Study form.
 We use our own Government Plan of Study Form.
 Please download this form and fill it out.
 To make sure you're including all of the courses you need, reference our Concentration Requirements.

-- In person: Meet with a Gov Concentration Adviser or Undergraduate Program staff member to review your completed Government Plan of Study form and have it approved and signed.
-You will submit the hard copy of this Plan of Study to the person who signs it, who will then approve the online declaration.
+- Meeting over Zoom: Meet with a Gov Concentration Adviser or Undergraduate Program staff member to review your completed Government Plan of Study form and have it approved and signed.

 Sophomore Concentration Declarations are due in mid-November.

 Thinking of a joint concentration?
 Students are allowed to declare only one concentration in November.
 After selecting your primary concentration, you can add a joint concentration in subsequent semesters with the approval of the Director of Undergraduate Studies (DUS) in both departments.
 Please contact our DUS, Dr. Nara Dillon, before petitioning for a joint concentration with Government in order to discuss your plans.

 What kind of summer internships should I consider?
 Government concentrators pursue a wide variety of careers in public service, law, business, media, and academics, among other fields.
 Harvard can help you find internships in a variety of fields: